junglok/tem-docs/docs/apps/cryosparc.md

 !!! note

-    You must use **CRYOSPARC_BASE_PORT** for the 'Remote server' port section.
+    Use **CRYOSPARC_BASE_PORT** for the 'Remote server' port field.

 ![mobaxterm-tunnel](../images/mobaxterm-tunnel-al9.jpg)

-Now, open your browser (Chrome/Firefox/Safari recommended) and navigate to [http://localhost:39500](http://localhost:39500).
-You should be presented with the cryoSPARC login page.
+Now open your browser (Chrome/Firefox/Safari recommended) and go to [http://localhost:39500](http://localhost:39500).
+You should see the CryoSPARC login page.

 #### Using Putty